 - New forensic applications of isotope ratio mass spectrometry, including hair,

 nails and blow flies.
-We use a LC-IRMS and GC-C-IRMS to analyze the
+We use both LC-IRMS and GC-C-IRMS to analyze the

 - Understanding the mass spectrometric fragmentation behavior of novel psychoactive